mzpkdev/vibot/CONTRIBUTING.md

 ---

-Thanks for contributing to `vidbot`!
+Thanks for contributing to `vibot`!